sribeiro/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Calculate a seperate dataset with the average of all measures grouped by subject and activity type

 ### Output, a tidy dataset
 The new generated dataset contained variables calculated based on the mean and standard deviation.
-Each row of the dataset is an average of each measure group by activity type and subject.
+Each row of the dataset is the average of each variable for each activity and each subject.

 ### Instructions given to calculate the final tidy dataset